In today’s blog post we are going to give a primer to communication. Put simply, the core and tendrils of communication.

 Communication has developed, formed, and transformed our society for centuries.
 Without the development of communication, we most likely wouldn’t be where we are today.
 In essence, communication is one of the foundations of creation.
-In today’s blog post, we will be discussing all there is to this marvelous concept.

 Categories of Communication